tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  For version 2016-05-31 and above, `List Blobs` returns the `IncrementalCopy` element for incremental copy blobs and snapshots with the value set to `true`.

  For version 2017-04-17 and above, `List Blobs` returns the `AccessTier` element if an access tier has been explicitly set.
 For a list of allowed premium page blob tiers, see [High-performance Premium Storage and managed disks for VMs](/azure/storage/storage-premium-storage#features).
 For blob storage LRS accounts, valid values are `Hot`/`Cool`/`Archive`.
 If the blob is in rehydrate pending state then `ArchiveStatus` element is returned with one of the valid values `rehydrate-pending-to-hot`/`rehydrate-pending-to-cool`.
 Tiers on standard blob accounts are currently in preview.
 For detailed information about standard blob LRS account block blob level tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/en-us/azure/storage/storage-blob-storage-tiers).

+ For version 2019-10-10 and abpve, `List Blobs` returns the `VersionId` element for blobs and generated blob versions when versioning is enabled on the account.

+ For version 2019-10-10 and above, `List Blobs` returns the `IsCurrentVersion` element for the current version of the blob with the value set to `true`, to differentiate it from the read-only automatically generated versions.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>